emmalowe/forecasting-a-sustainable-future/README.md

 Thank you to the following people for all the support they gave me during this project and the DSI program:

 - The teaching staff at <a href="https://generalassemb.ly">General Assembly</a> for getting me started on my data science journey.
-Special mentions go to Justin Pounders for all his fantastic advice on ARIMA models and LSTMs, and to Mark Popovich for all his one-on-one coaching during the program.
+Special mentions go to Justin Pounders for all his fantastic advice on ARIMA models and LSTMs, and to Mark Popovich for his one-on-one coaching during the program.

 - My classmates in the SF DSI Cohort at General Assembly for the  encouragement and technical feedback I've received during the DSI program, and for being fun colleagues to share a beer/boba with after class.